Fireteam: Navy

 Navy construction force, "Seabee" construction battalions, utilize fireteams (as well as companies, platoons, and squads), similar in size to those employed by the USMC, in their organizational structure.
 Seabee units may be attached to Marine Corps units.

 Other

 Many other armed forces see the squad as the smallest military unit; some countries' armies have a pair consisting of two soldiers as the smallest military unit.
-In others a fireteam is composed of two pairs of soldiers (fire and manuever team) forming a fireteam.
+In others a fireteam is composed of two pairs of soldiers (fire and maneuver team) forming a fireteam.
 Vietnamese communist forces, who received extensive advisory support from Chinese communists, also adopted a fireteam concept similar to that of Chinese, known as "tam tam chế", and such organization is still in use.

 History

 Fireteams have their origins in the early 20th century.
 From the Napoleonic Wars until World War I, military tactics involved central control of large numbers of soldiers in mass formation where small units were given little initiative.

 Groups of four soldiers were mainly employed for guard duty, or as bodyguards for VIPs.
 In the Roman Army they were referred to as quaternio (Greek τετράδιον).

 Skirmishers in the Napoleonic War would often work in teams of two, ranging ahead of the main group and providing covering fire for each other.